Did your child experience a distressing or traumatic event and has not been the same since?

 Trauma can have short and long-term consequences in children’s ability to function.
 There is a broad range of reactions that trauma experiences can bring, including trust difficulties, hypervigilance, panic, intrusive, thoughts, anger, sadness, and loss of interest in activities.

 While the signs and symptoms associated with traumatic experiences can feel complex and, at times, overwhelming, it is possible to improve the quality of life following distressing events.
+Trauma symptoms impact not just the child but caregivers and others who care about the child.
+Symptoms may also be experienced by others who have witnessed or heard about the trauma.
 Trauma-focused therapies combine compassion with evidence-based therapeutic methods to help children and families overcome trauma-related symptoms.
-At the Good Life Center for Mental Health, we provide a safe and supportive environment to help children and families move beyond the trauma and return to joyful and symptom free life.
+At the Good Life Center for Mental Health, we provide a safe and supportive environment to help children and families move beyond the trauma and return to a joyful and symptom free life.

 So if these sound like your child…